TechWorksHub/best-practice-guide/cookbook.rst

 statisticians use measure theory, which we caution the reader is even less fun than it sounds.

-Regression vs Classification Algorithms
+Breakaway: Regression vs Classification Algorithms
 The distinction between regression (continuous output data) and classification (discrete output data) is particularly important in AI and Machine Learning algorithms, because the type of data that the algorithm outputs has a significant effect on how it must function.
-Notably, some algorithms (e.g.
-Support Vector Machines) are really only designed to function in one of these modalities, and require significant adaptations to perform (likely very poorly) in the other.
+Notably, some algorithms (e.g. Support Vector Machines) are only designed to function in one of these modalities, and require significant adaptations to perform (likely very poorly) in the other.

 While we have been discussing some of the concepts and terminology around data to this point, we have used the terms “learn”, “learning” and “learning from